Grades 6 to 10 IB Curriculum

-This course is designed to educate students on the ever-changing digital world, as well as to provide hands-on experience with industry standard software and equipment.
+This course is designed to educate students on this ever-changing digital world, as well as to provide hands-on experience with industry standard software and equipment.
 Students learn about photographic and film traditions and conventions, as well as creative techniques to compose, capture, edit and present.
 Through initial exploratory practice, students apply learnt skills to create and present a portfolio of works that include photography, digital-image manipulation and short films based on specific themes, historical studies, collaboratively developed ideas and personal intentions.

 Specific units of study include:

-- From real to surreal (digital artmaking - photography and image manipulation): This unit explores how photographic processes and images have been adapted by artists both historically and within contemporary contexts.
+- From real to surreal (digital artmaking - photography and image manipulation) This unit explores how photographic processes and images have been adapted by artists both historically and within contemporary contexts.
 Students use hands-on and computer manipulation techniques to create a range of photographic artworks inspired by the practice of significant photographic and digital media artists.

 Power, Rebels, and Revolutions

-In the ‘Power, Rebels and Revolutions’ course, students pursue an exploration of the visual arts with greater intensity and focus.
+In the “Power, Rebels and Revolutions” course, students pursue an exploration of the visual arts with greater intensity and focus.
 They are encouraged to consider the power of artworks as a means to challenge dominant and prevailing views and issues of traditional and contemporary relevance; questioning the role and purpose of art across different times, places and cultural contexts.
 Through their learning, students address important themes of authority and status, expanding their appreciation of artistic, cultural, historical and global perspectives as well as challenging viewpoints and biases in order to understand and value those of others.
-Through this, they develop an understanding of, how they as artists, can create works that challenge assumptions and seek to make connections within their world.
+Through this, they develop an understanding of how they, as artists, can create works that challenge assumptions and seek to make connections within their world.
 Art-making projects in this course explore both 2D and 3D forms, allowing students to experiment and develop skills in a range of mediums, processes and technologies that provide choice in how they create, present and express their ideas and personal viewpoints.

 Specific units of study include:

-- A Force for Change (printmaking) With reference to the artworks by Goya and German Expressionist artists, this unit explores how art can be used as a tool for social and political change.
+- A force for change (printmaking) With reference to the artworks by Goya and German Expressionist artists, this unit explores how art can be used as a tool for social and political change.